When you can't access files saved in a folder, try any one of the 3 fixes listed below to bring your files back:

 5. Check "Replace owner on sub containers and objects" > "OK".

 Solution 3.
-Recover Files in Inaccessible Folder with a Peofessional Data Recovery Tool
+Recover Files in Inaccessible Folder with a Professional Data Recovery Tool

-If solutions above are not helpful, and you need to read the files in the inaccessible folder urgently, you can use data recovery software to recover data from a specific folder in Windows 10/8/7.
+If the solutions above are not helpful, the reasons behind it may be related to system corruption, virus infection, etc. You can try the EaseUS Data Recovery Wizard to recover data from a specific folder in Windows 10/8/7 and read the inaccessible folder urgently.
 EaseUS Data Recovery Wizard is capable of restoring files on HDD/SSD, USB flash drive, memory card, external hard drive, and other storage devices with a very high recovery rate.

 Download EaseUS Data Recovery Wizard and follow the steps below to recover data from the inaccessible folder easily.